-C. Nonlinear-load Operation
+5.3 Nonlinear-load Operation

-Figure 11 shows the experimental result for the nonlinear-load operation.
-The diode rectifier is applied as nonlinear load.
+Figure 11 shows the experimental results for the nonlinear load operation.
+The diode rectifier is applied as a nonlinear load.
 The crest factor of the diode rectifier load is approximately 3.0.
-The output voltage THD is higher than 5.0%, when using the conventional closed-loop-based voltage control and the conventional open-loop-based island mode as in Fig. 11 (a) and (b).
-The inverter output voltage with the conventional closed-loop-based voltage control distorts due to the reduction of the disturbance suppression performance by the low capacitance of the filter capacitor and the error of the filter capacitor average current detection.
+The output voltage THD is higher than 5.0% when using the conventional closed-loop-based voltage control and the conventional open-loop-based island mode, as shown in Fig. 11(a) and (b).
+The inverter output voltage with the conventional closedloop-based voltage control distorts due to the reduction of the disturbance suppression performance by the low capacitance of the filter capacitor and the error of the filter capacitor average current detection.
 In particular, the disturbance compensation is not effective enough for the output current control with the nonlinear load.
-Moreover, the inverter output voltage with the conventional open-loop-based island mode also distorts due to the non-sinusoidal output current which flows during the output voltage peak.
-On the other hand, by using the proposed method as in Fig. 11 (c), the output voltage THD is less than 5.0%.
-It is possible to compensate the drop voltage due to the open-loop-based operation with the high-gain DOB in the proposed method.
-Thus, the inverter output voltage becomes sinusoidal wave even with the diode rectifier load.
+Moreover, the inverter output voltage with the conventional open-loop-based island mode also distorts due to the non-sinusoidal output current that flows during the output voltage peak.
+On the other hand, by using the proposed method, as shown in Fig. 11(c), the output voltage THD is less than 5.0%.
+It is possible to compensate for the voltage drop due to the open-loop-based operation with the high-gain DOB in the proposed method.
+Thus, the inverter output voltage becomes a sinusoidal wave even with the diode rectifier load.
 Therefore, it is possible to suppress the output voltage THD by using the proposed method.